 SA: Yes.
 The story for Science Fiction Two is already done and we’re actually working on the script for that one already.
 We have the stories written for Two, Three, Four and Five so it’s definitely a saga and we want to exist in that mid-world where we’re not going to be Star Wars but we’re not going to be the little one.
 We’re going to keep the sci-fi fun going but we’ll probably do one every three or four years so that as we all get older, we’ll bring that experience to each one and jump a few years of the story.
 It’s just really exciting.

-Science Fiction Volume One: The Osiris Child will open in Australian theatres this Thursday, 18 May, with no international release dates confirmed just yet.
+Science Fiction Volume One: The Osiris Child will open in Australian theatres this Thursday, 18 May.
+It will be available in the UK on Digital download on 17th July and UK DVD & Blu-ray 24th July.
 In the meanwhile, we’ll leave you with the latest trailer…

 Words: Howard Gorman – @HowardGorman